bobpaul/awghttp/README.md

 Turn WireGuard to HTTP & SOCKS5 proxies.

+Supports [AmneziaWG protocol extensions](https://docs.amnezia.org/documentation/amnezia-wg/) to hide from Deep Packet Inspection firewalls.
+A more complete description of AmneziaWG's obfuscation strategy can be found here](https://mk16.de/blog/amneziawg-en/)

 The HTTP & SOCKS5 proxies are served on same port.
 It runs in userspace, without requirement of WireGuard kernel module or TUN device.